clearfeed.fyi

 Canva free plan: carousels, images, and graphics

-Canva is the standard tool for creating LinkedIn carousels, cover images, and graphics.
-The free plan includes LinkedIn-specific templates, a PDF export option for carousel posts, and enough design tools for most creators.
-With a template, a polished 10-slide LinkedIn carousel takes about 20 minutes.
+Canva is still the default for LinkedIn carousels, banners, and one-off graphics.
+Free tier includes LinkedIn-sized templates, PDF export for document posts, and enough tooling for most people.
+With a template, a tight ten-slide carousel is a short session, not a weekend.

-Get it: canva.com, extensive free plan, no credit card required.
+Get it: canva.com, generous free tier, no card.

 LinkedIn's own free tools worth knowing about